 It's worth doing the maths before you accept a job though to make sure the payment will at least cover the cost of your meal – we've spotted a few jobs where it wouldn't.
 You're told what each job pays before you sign up, so pick carefully.

 Bear in mind that it may take some time to receive your payment as your report will need to be checked and approved – in some cases taking up to a month.

-> Got some sausages going spare?
+It's a sharing community, so don't forget you can offer free food as well as claim it.
+Got some sausages going spare?
 To give an item away, simply snap a photo, add a brief description and provide pick-up details.

-> People can add any food they like, as long as they'd be willing to eat it themselves.
+People can add any food they like, as long as they'd be willing to eat it themselves.
 You can add food that's beyond its best-before date, but not use-by date.
 (See our Food Expiry Dates guide for more on the difference.)

-> If you're a pay-monthly or pay-as-you-go customer on the O2 or Three mobile networks, you can get offers and freebies via their loyalty apps.
+If you're a pay-monthly or pay-as-you-go customer on the O2 or Vodafone mobile networks, you can get offers and freebies via their loyalty apps.
 (And even better, we've a trick to get you the O2 freebies even if you're NOT an O2 customer.)

-> To take advantage of these, you'll need to download the free apps and create an account.
+To take advantage of these, you'll need to download the free apps and create an account.
 You'll then receive regular freebies, discounts and special offers.
 In most cases you claim your freebies and offers using a code that you show to the person serving you or enter online.